jncosideout/Mancala_iPhone_App/privacy_policy.md

 Business Transfers.
 I may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of my business to another company.

 Third-Party Advertisers.
 I do not use third-party advertising companies to serve ads when you visit the Apps.
-I cannot guarantee that third party vendors, service providers, contractors or agents who perform services for me or on my behalf may use information about your visits to my Website(s) and other websites that are contained in web cookies and other tracking technologies will not use your information to provide advertisements about goods and services of interest to you outside of the Apps.
+I cannot guarantee that third party vendors, service providers, contractors or agents who perform services for me or on my behalf will not use your information to provide advertisements about goods and services of interest to you outside of the Apps.

 4. HOW LONG DO I KEEP YOUR INFORMATION?